Organization: Point Defiance Zoo & Aquarium of Metro Parks Tacoma

 Other duties as required.

-MINIMUM QUALIFICATIONS: Any combination equivalent to: Bachelor’s degree in biology, zoology or related field Must have three years paid experience as aquarist, involving the care and husbandry of animals in a zoo, aquarium, theme park or related environment, preferably in an AZA accredited facility.
-Must have rescue diver SCUBA certification and experience in the use of underwater techniques for the collection of fish and invertebrate species with cold water experience.
+MINIMUM QUALIFICATIONS: Any combination equivalent to: Bachelor’s degree in biology, zoology or related field and three years related paid experience involving the care and husbandry of animals in a zoo, aquarium, theme park or related environment, preferably in an AZA accredited facility.

-LICENSE & OTHER REQUIREMENTS: Must have valid driver's license and be able to obtain Washington State Boaters card.
+LICENSE & OTHER REQUIREMENTS: Must have valid driver's license.
 Must have the ability to obtain a valid First Aid and CPR Card within the probationary period.
 Must be willing to work evenings, nights, weekends and holidays, and to be on occasional 24-hour call to respond to emergencies.
 Employment is subject to a national and Washington State Patrol background inquiry pursuant to RCW 43.43.832.
 Job applicants must be able to prove authorization to work in the United States at the time of a job offer as required by the 1986 Federal Immigration Reform and Control Act.
 Documentation establishing authorization to work may include a Social Security Card, picture ID and/or other approved documentation.

 PHYSICAL DEMANDS: Lifting and carrying heavy objects or animals weighing up to 80 pounds.
 Pushing.
 Climbing.
 Walking.
 Kneeling and crouching to work with and feed animals.
 Dexterity of hands and fingers to operate specialized equipment and tools.

-Environment.
+ENVIRONMENT/HAZARDS.
 Exposure to potentially dangerous and sick animals.
 Exposure to animal fecal matter.
 Chemicals, fumes, odors, poor ventilation and noise.
 Contact with dissatisfied visitors.
+Indoor and outdoor environment.
+Adverse weather conditions.
+Cold water while interacting with mammals.

 SELECTION PROCESS: Those applicants showing evidence of meeting the minimum qualifications and appraisal of experience and training may be scheduled for further review.
 Metro Parks may elect to give an exam to those candidates scheduled for further review.
 It is the responsibility of the applicant to supply sufficient information and detail to permit Metro Parks to properly evaluate their qualifications and abilities as they relate to the position.
 The selection process can take six weeks or longer.
 Please do not contact the Human Resources Department with questions regarding your status.